 1901 - 1950: The Move North

 During World War I, from 1914-1918, there was a large labour shortage, especially for wool production.
-In addition to this, the Australian government acquired the wool clip on Behalf of the British Government so as to assist the war effort.
+In addition to this, the Australian Government acquired the wool clip on behalf of the British Government to assist the war effort.
 These factors influenced the company to move away from sheep and increase their cattle production.

 The company, in its move north, began selling subdivisions of its southern estates.
 This helped to finance the purchase of Headingly at Urandangie in Queensland in 1916 and Avon Downs in the Northern Territory in 1921.